LCC-CIT/CS133JS-CourseMaterials/Labs/Lab05/PracticeProblems-Arrays.md

 ### Initializing Arrays and Accessing Elements

+1. Write a program that initializes an array with four string values, then gets the value in the second element of the array and logs it to the console.

-1. Write a program that initializes an array of integers, then prints the value at the third index of the array.
+2. Write a program that initializes an array of integers, then prints the value at the third index of the array.

-2. Write a program that initializes an array of strings, then prints the value at the last index of the array.
+3. Write a program that initializes an array of strings, then prints the value at the last index of the array.

-3. Write a program that initializes an array of booleans, then prints the value at the second index of the array.
+4. Write a program that initializes an array of booleans, then prints the value at the second index of the array.